jiaming-jiang/jiaming-jiang.github.io/stuckoverflow.md

 </div>

-From this bipartite graph, with a projection, we can observe the network between tags where the weigths represent how many videos two tags were used together.
+From this bipartite graph, with a projection, we can observe the network between tags where the weights represent how many videos two tags were used together.

 <div style="text-align:center">
 <img src="/images/tag.png">